StefWed/react-learning/README.md

 Day 4

 Read some theory about what State is.
 Add first state hook to App.jsx and ran app again.
 Looked deeper into some parts of the hook.
 See readme in react-day3 for more info.

+---
+Day 5

+Focused on passing data between components and handling user input in React.
+I worked with props as function arguments, introduced controlled inputs using useState, and connected user events (onChange) to state updates.
+This day emphasized React’s “single source of truth” principle and showed how UI can be conditionally rendered based on state.